 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, Addison disease, asthma, breathing problems or cough, diabetes, enlarged prostate, thyroid problems, gallbladder problems, pancreas problems, trouble urinating, stomach problems, seizures, or a history of depression, brain tumor, or head injury.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, adrenal gland problems, asthma, breathing problems, cough, diabetes, enlarged prostate, thyroid problems, gallbladder problems, pancreas problems, trouble urinating, stomach problems, seizures, or a history of depression, brain tumor, or head injury.
 Tell your doctor if you have been addicted to alcohol or drugs.

 - This medicine may cause the following problems: